gautamdhameja/substrate-inherents-sample/README.md

 A Substrate runtime sample showing how to use inherent data in your custom modules.

-In this sample, we get the latest Bitcoin price from a WebAPI and store it on-chain using Substrate inherents.
+In this sample, we get some data from a WebAPI and store it on-chain using Substrate inherents.

 ## How to use inherents